tldr-pages/tldr/pages/common/microsoft-edge.md

 # microsoft-edge

 > This command is an alias of `chromium`.
-> Note: Use the `start msedge` or `msedge` command instead to open Microsoft Edge on Windows.
+> Note: Use the `msedge` command instead to open Microsoft Edge on Windows.
 > More information: <https://microsoft.com/edge>.

+- View documentation for the original command for Windows:

+`tldr -p windows chromium`

-- View documentation for the original command:
+- View documentation for the original command for other platforms:

-`tldr chromium`
+`tldr -p common chromium`